-4 ALED ISAF DROUGHT PERMIT - HYDROLOGY AND THE PHYSICAL ENVIRONMENT
+4 ALED ISAF - LLYN ALED DROUGHT PERMIT -HYDROLOGY AND THE PHYSICAL ENVIRONMENT

 Consideration of hydrology and the water physical environment sets the context for the potential range of environmental effects of the drought permit.
-Appendix B sets out an assessment of the potential impacts on the physical environment of Aled Isaf during the period of implementation of the drought permit.
+Appendix B sets out an assessment of the potential impacts on the physical environment of Aled Isaf, Llyn Aled and the Afon Aledduring the period of implementation of the drought permit.
 The "without drought permit" baseline is set out in Section 2.9.